Tesla, Elon Musk face backlash in China after Beijing’s complaint against SpaceX

 A number of Chinese social media commentators on Wednesday raised the idea of sanctions or boycotts against SpaceX and Tesla.
 “We cannot let Musk eat China’s food while smashing China’s cooking pot,” one Weibo user declared.
 “I definitely won’t buy Tesla,” another wrote.

-Close encounters between man-made objects in orbit are growing, as space becomes more cluttered, with SpaceX’s Starlink blamed as a major contributor.
+Close encounters between man-made objects in orbit are growing as space becomes more cluttered, with SpaceX’s Starlink blamed as a major contributor.
 One estimate by Hugh Lewis, the head of the Astronautics Research Group at the University of Southampton in Britain, said Starlink already accounts for more than half of close encounters between spacecraft in orbit, with the proportion forecast to grow to as much as 90 percent as the company launches more satellites, according to Space.com.

 China’s space debris has also posed a nuisance to the United States and other countries.
 Last month, the International Space Station maneuvered to avoid a collision with debris from a satellite China destroyed 14 years ago.

 China has emerged in recent years as a serious challenger to the United States in space exploration.
 In May, China became the second nation to deploy a vehicle on the surface of the Red Planet.
-Beijing announced over the summer its goal of sending a manned mission to Mars by 2033, a timeline that could put it ahead of NASA.
+Beijing announced over the summer its goal of sending a crewed mission to Mars by 2033, a timeline that could put it ahead of NASA.

 Some Chinese commentators suggested that perhaps China could speed up its own satellite deployments to compete with Musk.
 In reference to SpaceX’s goal to put more than 40,000 satellites into orbit, Chinese celebrity stock picker Dan Bin quipped to his 12.8 million Weibo followers on Tuesday: “First come, first served.
 We can send 100,000 of them up first.”